great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 title: Overview
 ---
-import Prerequisites from './components/prerequisites.jsx'
+import Prerequisites from './components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-You can extend the functionality of Great Expectations by creating your own Custom [**Expectations**](../../../reference/expectations/expectations.md).
-You can also enrich Great Expectations as a shared standard for data quality by contributing new Expectations to the open source project.
+You can extend the functionality of Great Expectations by creating your own <TechnicalTag tag="custom_expectation" text="Custom Expectations" />.
+You can also enrich Great Expectations as a shared standard for data quality by contributing new <TechnicalTag tag="expectation" text="Expectations" /> to the open source project.

 These processes compliment each other and their steps are streamlined so that one flows into the other.
-Once you have created a custom Expectation, it is simple to contribute it to the open source project.
+Once you have created a Custom Expectation, it is simple to contribute it to the open source project.
 This section will teach you how to do both.

 <Prerequisites>
 </Prerequisites>